HighlanderLab/tree_seq_pipeline/README.md

 Snakemake config files are in YAML format.
 You can specify multiple config files for a run if desired.
 This can be hardcoded inside the Snakefile.
 But it is more flexible to specify configfiles on the commandline via `--configfile`.
 You can also supply individual key-value pairs on the command line using `--config`, this takes priority over what's stated the config file(s).
 Useful, e.g., to change the output directory `--config o_dir="../../myOutputDir"`.

 ## Description of the config files
 We used to have two config files the contents of which are described below.
-Both are merged in the bee example (see `Snakemake/config/beetest.yaml`)
+Both are merged in the bee example (see `Snakemake/config/beetest.yaml`) Important settings are:
-The config file to be used on Eddie in the `tsinfer_Eddie.yaml` file, the same file is specified in the Snakefile.
-In here, you need to specify:
 - `PROJECT`: the name of the project and the output folder
 - `o_dir`: the directory inside which the project directory is going ot be created
 - `process_vcf_in_original_dir`: whether or not to process the VCFs in the original directory, `true` or `false`